hydraharish123/BT2053/README.md

    - Place the project folder (containing `index.html`, PHP scripts, and any assets) into the `htdocs` directory of your XAMPP installation.

 4. **Configure the database connection**:
-   - Open the PHP script handling the SQL queries (e.g., `query.php`).
+   - Open the PHP script handling the SQL queries (e.g., `insert.php`).
    - Update the database connection details:
      ```php
      $servername = "localhost";